Facility Overview Contact Us

 Engine Components: Crankshaft Bearing Surfaces

-Rolls: Smooth and contour faced and also with special textures for steel mills, paper, textiles and plastics
+Rolls: Smooth and contour faced and also with special textures for steel mills, paper, textiles and plastic

 Jerry Chinn, President